sigurdnev/nordic_workshop/README.md

 The code snippet above sets the duty cycle to 0, you have to figure out the correct duty cycle values for the min and max angle.

 Tips:
-* Period should be 20ms (20000us) and duty cycle  for the min and max angle corresponds to 1ms and 2ms respectivly.
+* Period should have been set to 20ms (20000us) and duty cycle  for the min and max angle corresponds to 1ms and 2ms respectivly.

-### Step 6
+### Step 5

 Add `SERVO_POS_1` and  `SERVO_POS_2` to the `uart_command_t` enumeration created in Task 1, step 2.
 Add these commands to the `nus_data_handler` and the `uart_command_handler`.
 Call `app_pwm_channel_duty_set` when the commands are processed by the `uart_command_handler`, i.e.
 ```C